binariumpay/binarium/contrib/README.md

 ---------------------

 ### [TestGen](/contrib/testgen) ###
-Utilities to generate test vectors for the data-driven Dash tests.
+Utilities to generate test vectors for the data-driven Binarium tests.

 ### [Test Patches](/contrib/test-patches) ###
 These patches are applied when the automated pull-tester